Looking for places to see fall foliage in Seattle?

 6. Discovery Park

 Discovery Park is beautiful in every season, but especially in the fall when the leaves change color.
-It is Seattle’s biggest park so take some time to explore the many trails.
+It is Seattle’s biggest city park so give yourself plenty of time to explore the many trails.

 📍Where: 3801 Discovery Park Blvd